open-feature/flagd/docs/reference/flag-definitions.md

 ## Flag Definition

 `flag key` is a **required** property.
-The flag key **must** uniquely identify a flag so that it can be used during flag evaluation.
+The flag key **must** uniquely identify a flag so it can be used during flag evaluation.
 The flag key **should** convey the intent of the flag.

 ```json